Monday, October 31, 2011

 We Dig it

 Back in 2000 they were widening a road down by Daniel Boone High School in Gray, Tennessee.
 The road crew hit some wet clay that wasn’t expected and called the State Engineers to look at it.
 In the meantime, they noticed lots and lots of bones –- one looked like an Alligator.
 It was.
-It was an Alligator that lived here 4.5 million years ago along with Giant Sloths, Shovel Tusked Elephants, Short Faced Bears, more Tapirs that anyone had found 2011_1010JONESBOROUGH_more0042anywhere, a nearly complete Red Panda hitherto known only from a tooth and small skull part…This was easily the richest Miocene site in the Eastern US and they have only dug two feet of the 110 foot deposit.
+It was an Alligator that lived here 4.5 million years ago along with Giant Sloths, Shovel Tusked Elephants, Short Faced Bears, more Tapirs that anyone had found anywhere, a nearly complete Red Panda hitherto known only from a tooth and small skull part…This was easily the richest Miocene site in the Eastern US and they have only dug two feet of the 110 foot deposit.

 THIS WE HAD TO SEE !